Share:

-Over 55% of US consumers use credit cards, and over 52% use debit cards for online transactions.
+Over 55% of US consumers use credit cards, and over 52% use debit cards for online transactions (source ).
 Many people also pay offline with POS systems.
 All these transactions require building a payment gateway.
 Payment gateways connect customers with merchants to enable smooth operations between their banks.

 Given the continuously increasing volume of transactions and the number of merchants, the payment gateway market steadily grows.
-Valued at $17.2 billion in 2019, it will reach .9 billion by 2025 .
+Valued at $17.2 billion in 2019, it will reach $42.9 billion by 2025 (source ).
 Hence, the need for quality payment gateway software development is also acute.

 Binariks, as a fintech software development provider , is ready to back you up.
-Use our guide to learn payment gateway development ins and outs.
+In this guide, we will dive into payment gateway development ins and outs and learn more about:

 How a payment gateway works